Fallingwater: Awards and landmark designations

 American architects deemed Fallingwater one of "seven wonders of American architecture" in a 1958 survey.
 A 1976 poll of American architects ranked it the country's third-best design, tied with the Dulles Main Terminal, while a 1982 poll of Architecture: the AIA journal readers ranked Fallingwater as the country's best building.
 In a survey of 170 American Institute of Architects (AIA) fellows the next year, the building was ranked second on a list of the "most successful examples of architectural design".
 AIA members voted Fallingwater the "best all-time work of American architecture" in 1991, and the AIA dubbed it the "building of the century" in 2000.
 AIA members also ranked Fallingwater 29th on the society's "America's Favorite Architecture" list in 2007.

+The New York Times said in 1991 that architects considered Fallingwater "one of Wright's supreme creations".
 Architectural Record named Fallingwater "the world's most significant building of the 20th century", and Smithsonian listed the house among its "Life List of 28 Places to See Before You Die" in 2008.
 In 2025, Time Out magazine ranked Fallingwater among the world's most beautiful buildings, calling it "a masterclass in blending architecture with nature".
-The New York Times said that architects considered Fallingwater "one of Wright's supreme creations".
+The next year, Architectural Record magazine included Fallingwater on its list of "the most significant works of American architecture".

 Fallingwater became a National Historic Landmark in 1966, and the house was separately added to the National Register of Historic Places in 1974.
 The Pennsylvania Historical and Museum Commission installed a historical marker in 1994 and named Fallingwater as a "Commonwealth Treasure" in October 2000.
 Fallingwater was deemed eligible for inclusion on UNESCO's World Heritage List in 2008, and the United States Department of the Interior nominated Fallingwater to the World Heritage List in 2015, alongside nine other buildings.
 UNESCO ultimately added eight properties, including Fallingwater, to the World Heritage List in July 2019 under the title "The 20th-Century Architecture of Frank Lloyd Wright".